 My name is Emily VanMeter, and I am a 5th year Ph.D. candidate in Political Science at the University of Rochester in Rochester, NY.
 I specialize in International Relations, Comparative Politics, and Methodology.
 If you wish to learn more about what I'm working on at the moment, head to my Research page.

 My dissertation explores the persistent effects of domestic trade and migration policies in developing England, Scotland, Ireland and France.
-In my first paper, I show how divergent historical interests led to a political bargain with long-standing ramifications to the national economy.
-In my second paper, I show that, as an unintended consequence of these policies, levels of internal state development varied, and created undesirable obstacles to central governance and redistribution.
-This, I argue in my third paper, led to the contemporaneous movements for greater autonomy we see in Scotland, Cornwall, Bretagne, and Occitan, among other regions.
+Specifically, I use a new (and large) data set on town charters dating back as early as 1000 AD into the pre-revolutionary period to capture urban policy provision at various stages in state formation and development within these countries.
+In my first paper, I show how divergent self-interest among elites led to a political bargain with long-standing ramifications to a given city's economic policy.
+In my second paper, I show that, as an unintended consequence of this bargain, levels of internal state development varied, and created obstacles in centralized governance and redistribution.
+In my third paper, I argue that these policies and their immediate developmental outcomes were motivating factors in contemporaneous distrust of the national government and greater regional pride.
+This change in attitudes has been seen in movements for greater autonomy in Scotland, Cornwall, Bretagne, and Occitan, among other regions.

 If any of the topics below (or an intersection between them) interest you, feel free to send me an email!
 I love talking about my research, collaboration, and learning new things.

 Research interests: political leadership and policy-making, migration, comparative political economy, state formation, identity politics, civil conflict, non-democratic regimes.